Now that you’ve got a Programmable Wireless SIM with a Rate Plan configured, you’ll want to make sure the SIM is active on the cellular network.

 You can check or change the status of a SIM on the Configure page:

 - Open the SIMs section of the Console.

 - Select any SIM, which will display Configure tab for that SIM.

-- You can open the dropdown menu and change the status.
-Options include New (default), Ready and Active.
+- You can change the SIM’s status by selecting a different value.
+Options include New (the default), Ready and Active.

 Need help registering a SIM?
-Refer to the Ordering and registering your first SIM guide.
+Please refer to the Ordering and Registering your First SIM guide.

 I want to validate that my SIM can connect to the network without initiating a Monthly SIM Fee*.

-I want to quickly test a large number of SIMs without incurring a large MRC charge.
+I want to quickly test a large number of SIMs without incurring a large Monthly Recurring Cost charge.

 See above.
 Your SIM can live in the ready state for up to three months without charge.